 There are many video conferencing services you can use, and lots offer free (although often limited) accounts.
 The choice can be overwhelming, so we’d recommend checking out three options: Zoom, Skype, and Cisco Webex.
 You’ll want to think about the following things:

 This guide is written for Zoom, but where possible we’ve mentioned if the features below are available for the other two platforms.
-You can watch Zoom video tutorials online(this will open in a new window).
+You can watch Zoom video tutorials online.

 Keep your meeting secure

 Zoom offers a comprehensive set of security features for your online workshop.
 They include:

 - Password protection: you can set a meeting password for attendees